syl20bnr/spacemacs/private/local/README.md

                              :repo "some/repo"))
 ```

-to the list.
-This will fetch the package on every startup, this can be
-prevented by installing the package locally as described in the previous point.
+to the list `dotspacemacs-additional-packages` in your dotspacemacs file.